 The Reagan diagnosis argues for less government; the Jackson interpretation, for an agenda that constrains the powerful and bolsters working families.
 The Democrats' bet on a new burst of federal activism will ride on whether they can convince Americans that their agenda is advancing those goals, not just engorging a government that many Americans still distrust.

-This article appears in the Oct.
-31, 2009, edition of National Journal.
+This article appears in the October 31, 2009 edition of National Journal Magazine.